 This manuscript belongs to another history.
 These are the secrets that hide in plain site - revealing only what is uncarved, the simple, the obvious, the overlooked.

 Ultimately, what you or I make of this document is not important.
 Left here in the spirit of transparency it is no more than a passing farewell from a man and his obsession with tea, as he prepares to leave behind The World of Dust.

 And so I fulfil my part.
 I give you the Top 5 Tips for Living a Purposeful Life amidst the fakery of the 21st century - given here not in exchange for an email address nor a Paypal donation - but as something to laugh at, to prod, to share or to step over, depending on your point of view and style of walking.
-As the mOnk would often remind me: Play, don't study.
+As the mOnk would often remind me, we were meant to play with them, not study.

 Secret No 1: Remove Borders

 Do not obsess over styles, Forms, names, borders, currencies, accents or allegiances.
 The arts depend on such artificial perimeters about as much as Donald Trump depends on a dictionary before tweeting.